 Final examinations are held on the dates indicated in the calendar.
 An examination schedule is published toward the end of each term.
 According to University regulations, no student may take a final examination ahead of the scheduled date.
-If it is not possible for a student to take an examination at the regular time, a postponement may be granted by the Committee on Student Development, or by the associate dean for Academic Affairs acting for the committee, if the student submits to the associate dean a written request approved by the instructor.
+If it is not possible for a student to take an examination at the regular time, a postponement may be granted by the Committee on Student Development, or by the associate dean for academic affairs acting for the committee, if the student submits to the associate dean a written request approved by the instructor.

-Grade Policies
+Grade Requirements

-A cumulative grade average of C (2.000) or above is required for graduation in the M.Div., C.M.M. and M.T.S. programs, and a grade of B (3.000) is required for the M.S.M. program.
+A cumulative grade average of C (2.000) or above is required for graduation in the M.Div., M.A.M. and M.T.S. programs, and a grade of B (3.000) is required for the M.S.M. program.

 Students with course grades below 2.000 are in serious difficulty.
-Additional information on course grades is found in the Grade Policies Section of this catalog.
+Additional information is found in the Grade Policies section of this catalog.